An honest Harvey AI review for 2026: hype vs. reality

 An alternative: Introducing eesel AI

-For teams that care about speed and control, eesel AI is a really interesting alternative.
-It's an AI platform designed to connect directly to your existing knowledge, like Google Docs, past support tickets, and internal wikis, to automate support and give your team instant answers.
+For teams that care about speed and control, eesel AI is a very different option.
+It is an AI platform that connects directly to your existing knowledge, like Google Docs, past support tickets, and internal wikis, to automate support and give your team instant answers.
+I have spent the last few years watching AI agents go onto live support queues across thousands of real tickets, and one lesson keeps repeating: a confident-sounding bot that gives the wrong answer is worse than no bot, which is why we simulate every rollout against a customer's own history first.

-• Genuinely self-serve: You can sign up, connect your knowledge sources, and set up your AI agents all on your own, usually in less than ten minutes.
+• Self-serve from day one: You can sign up, connect your knowledge sources, and set up your AI agents on your own, usually in under ten minutes.
 No sales calls needed.

 FeatureHarvey AIeesel AI

-Key Use CaseBespoke legal research & draftingAutomating support & unifying internal knowledge
+Key use caseBespoke legal research and draftingAutomating support and unifying internal knowledge

-IntegrationsMostly the Microsoft ecosystem100+ one-click integrations (help desks, wikis, chat)
+IntegrationsMostly the enterprise ecosystem100+ one-click integrations across help desks, wikis, and chat

 This video provides a comprehensive Harvey AI review, exploring whether it can handle complex legal work.